Frequently Asked Questions

 *To learn more about the Greek system at DePauw, visit the Office of Fraternity and Sorority Life.

 Yes, the International Student Services office serves the needs of the international students on campus.
 International students and scholars are bringing their own experience of the world to the DePauw community while enjoying the many benefits that a DePauw education has to offer.
-The International Student Advisors in the Office of Intercultural Life assist international students, scholars, and international faculty and staff at DePauw by advising them about federal immigration, tax and labor regulations and providing counseling about personal, academic and cultural matters.
+The International Student Advisors in the Center for Diversity and Inclusion assist international students, scholars, and international faculty and staff at DePauw by advising them about federal immigration, tax and labor regulations and providing counseling about personal, academic and cultural matters.
 In addition, Multicultural & International Life promotes cross-cultural awareness in the DePauw and Greencastle communities through educational programming such as orientation, cultural adjustment, international events and community programs.

 There are lots of things to do on any given day at DePauw.
 Take a look at upcoming events on campus on the DePauw Calendar.
 You might be listening to a notable speaker, cheering on one of DePauw’s 21 varsity athletic teams, attending a School of Music performance, or perhaps participating in one of DePauw’s 100 exciting student organizations.

 Fall (September to November):